-You may not feel tired at the beginning of your treatment, but the tiredness usually comes on gradually as you go through your treatment programme over a number of weeks.
+You may not feel tired at the beginning of your treatment.
+The tiredness usually comes on gradually as you go through your treatment programme over a number of weeks.
 By the end of the course of treatment you may feel very tired.

-The tiredness is a direct effect of the treatment but it is not really known why this happens.
+The tiredness is a direct effect of the treatment.
+It is due to the body using up energy reserves to repair healthy cells damaged by the radiotherapy.
 If you are taking steroids these can also cause tiredness, particularly when you stop taking them.
 Travelling to the hospital for treatment can also make you tired.
 Unfortunately, the tiredness does not go away immediately when the treatment ends, but usually carries on for at least 6 weeks.

 In a few people, the tiredness can become very severe a few weeks after treatment has finished and can be combined with drowsiness and feeling irritable.
 This is a rare side effect and is called somnolence syndrome.
 It does not need treatment as it gets better on its own over a few weeks.

 There is a whole section about brain tumours on this website.
-You can contact the Cancer Research UK nurses.
-And there are books and booklets about brain tumours, some of which are free.
+There are also books and booklets about brain tumours, some of which are free.
 The books are detailed on our brain tumour reading list.
-You can get some of them from brain tumour organisations.
+You can get some of them from brain tumour organisations

 Rated 4 out of 5 based on 3 votes